GRB 221009A: Record magnitude

 Despite being around two billion light-years away, the burst was powerful enough to affect Earth's atmosphere, having the strongest effect ever recorded by a gamma-ray burst on the planet.
 It triggered instruments generally reserved for studying solar flares, with solar physicist Laura Hayes at the ESA stating that it left an "imprint comparable to that of a major solar flare" from the nearby Sun, meaning the burst had the same effect as a solar flare over 100 trillion times closer, with the burst being equivalent to a C3 to M1 class solar flare based on the VLF amplitude increase.
 Also significant is that the burst was detectable in daytime observations, where solar radiation dominates, as compared to the night-time ionosphere, which is much more sensitive to external disturbances, when solar radiation is not dominating, showing just how large the burst was.
 It also disrupted longwave radio communications.

 With a radiated isotropic-energy of around 1.2×10^{55} erg or even 3×10^{55} erg, to as high as 1.4×10^{57} erg, GRB 221009A, together with events such as 1.5×10^{53} AT 2021lwx, the 10^{61} erg MS 0735.6+7421 event, and the 5×10^{61} erg Ophiuchus Supercluster eruption, are among the most energetic events ever.
 However, AT 2021lwx occurred over a span of three years, while the eruptions were high-energy low-power events occurring over millions of years as compared to GRB 221009A, which occurred over a minuscule time frame in comparison.
 In the binary-driven hypernova model, the isotropic total of the burst is its true energy total.
+Even the kinetic energy alone has its record to values of ∼5 × 10^{53} erg and even higher assuming a collimation according the traditional top-hat model for GRBs jets, breaking the previous records at 10^{52} erg.
 Physicist and author Don Lincoln described it as being the "greatest cosmic explosion humanity has ever seen".